Guild of One-Name Studies

 I hope you find this one name study and its blog (https://cosgrove.one-name.net/) both informative and helpful.

-Please send any queries or information to email@example.com.
+Contact information: Please send any queries or information to email@example.com.

 Cosgrove Surname Project at Family Tree DNA: https://www.familytreedna.com/groups/cosgrove-surname-project/about/background

-(Family Tree DNA requires a person to purchase a DNA test from its site or transfer a copy of an autosomal DNA test, such as the AncestryDNA or 23andME, test to its site to become a member.
+(Family Tree DNA requires a person to purchase a DNA test from its site or transfer a copy of an autosomal DNA test, such as the AncestryDNA or 23andMe test results, to its site to become a member.
 Once you join, you are a member for life with no subscription fees (at least for the foreseeable future).

 Cosgrove Surname Project Facebook Group: https://www.facebook.com/groups/921428441309363/